czyzby/gdx-skins/default/README.md

 ### License

 Seems to be the same as the whole **LibGDX** framework.
-But then again - in commercial products, you might want to try something fancier.
+But then again - in commercial products, you might want to try out something fancier.